OpenAADL/ocarina-docker/README.md

 ## About

-Ocarina docker images, based on various linux images: debian and fedora
+Ocarina docker images, based on various Linux images: CentOS, debian, Fedora and Ubuntu.

 These docker files fetch all dependencies to compile Ocarina, along with the `build_ocarina.sh` build script.